mbg/uow-exam/README.md

 No calculators are allowed.}
 ```
+If you would like each question to start immediately after the previous, you can use the `\NoBreakAfterQuestions` command in the preamble.
+Otherwise, if this command is not specified, questions will start on a new page.

 An example of a document body is below.
 This largely uses environments from the `exam` document class.
 The `\MakeHeading` command generates the exam cover page.
 ```tex
 \begin{document}